×

-If you have been accused of or charged with assault in Arizona, protect your rights by having an experienced defense attorney on your side.
-In Phoenix and surrounding cities, Arizonans trust criminal defense lawyer Howard Dworman has dismissed numerous criminal cases and obtained Not Guilty verdicts for clients.
+If you have been accused of, or charged with, assault in Arizona, protect your rights by having an experienced defense attorney on your side.
+In Phoenix and surrounding cities, Arizonans trust criminal defense lawyer Howard Dworman, who has successfully argued for and earned dismissals in numerous criminal cases as well as obtained Not Guilty verdicts for clients.

 See how we can fight the assault charges against you.
 Call Dworman Law, today at (480) 256-2449.